FWS Annual Exhibition Awards

 Winslow Homer is regarded as one of the most important 19th-century American artists.
 He was primarily an oil painter, but later in life he started to turn to watercolor because of the quick and straightforward way he could capture impressions of the landscapes, seascapes, and countryside.
 The new medium was gaining in popularity at the time too!

 Homer made his first trip to Florida in the winter of 1885-1886.
 He enjoyed fishing and the opportunities it gave him for painting.
 After that trip, he made several mid-winter trips by steamer from New York to Florida.
 His favorite Florida locations included Jacksonville, Enterprise (on the St. Johns River), Homosassa, Tampa, and Key West.
-Homer’s watercolor scenes of this time were considered advanced for the day... fresh, with a spontaneous flair.
-Winslow Homer is now considered a watercolor master and one of the greatest painters of seascapes.
-The beauty of Florida has been recorded in his paintings.
+Homer’s watercolor scenes of this time were considered advanced for the day...fresh, with a spontaneous flair.
+Winslow Homer is now considered a watercolor master and one of the greatest painters of seascapes - many that capture the remarkable beauty of Florida.

 Healing Arts Purchase Award

-Click the link below to consider your donation to Awards
+Click the link above to consider your donation to Annual Exhibition Awards

 Jim Carpenter Memorial Award